Certora/Documentation/docs/prover/checking/sanity.md

 In this example, the second requirement is redundant, since any `x` greater than 3 will also be greater than 2.

-The redundant require check will add a sub-rule per `require` statement for each rule.
+The redundant require check will add a node per `require` statement for each rule.
 The redundant require check sub-rules are named with the prefix `require_not_redundant_` followed by a numerical ID.

 ![Screenshot of rule report showing a redundant require check](sanity-icons.png)